Faster Repetition-Aware Compressed Suffix Trees based on Block Trees

 Manuel Cáceres and Gonzalo Navarro

-Suffix trees are a fundamental data structure in stringology, but their space usage, though linear, is an important problem in applications.
+The suffix tree is a fundamental data structure in stringology, but its space usage, though linear, is an important problem in applications like Bioinformatics.
 We design and implement

-a new compressed suffix tree targeted to highly repetitive texts, such as large genomic collections of the same species.
-Our suffix tree builds on Block Trees, a recent Lempel-Ziv-bounded data structure that captures
+a new compressed suffix tree (CST) targeted to highly repetitive texts, such as large genomic collections of the same species.
+Our first contribution is to enhance the Block Tree, a data structure that captures

-Our compressed suffix tree is slightly larger than previous repetition-aware suffix trees based on grammars, but outperforms them in time, often by orders of magnitude.
-The component that represents the tree topology achieves a speed comparable to that of general-purpose compressed trees, while using 2.3-10 times less space, and might be of independent interest.
+Our BT-CST is slightly larger than previous repetition-aware suffix trees based on grammar-compressed topologies, but outperforms them in time, often by orders of magnitude.